 The following policies govern student participation in CSO services and programs.
 They are enforced to maintain a standard of fairness and professionalism.

-Students looking for the National Association for Law Placement (NALP) policies can view them here.
+Students looking for the National Association for Law Placement (NALP) principles for candidates can view them here.

-If a student signs up for counseling session with a career counselor or registers to attend a CSO workshop or event, the student is required to give appropriate notice if he or she is unable to attend.
+If a student signs up for counseling a session with a career counselor or registers to attend a CSO workshop or event, the student is required to give appropriate notice if they are unable to attend.
 Failure to give appropriate notice may result in the suspension of career services privileges.

 The CSO enforces the Honor and Professionalism Code.
 Any student who engages in unprofessional conduct with regard to any matter may be subject to proceedings and reporting under the Code.
 Unprofessional conduct includes dishonesty, fraud, deceit or conduct that violates the standards of professional ethics established for lawyers.